Role of microgel stiffness in particle self-assembly and suspension rheology across the lower consolute solution temperature: Results and Discussion

-We have systematically studied the temperature-dependence of the self-assembled structures, rheology and phase behavior of dense aqueous suspensions of PNIPAM particles of different stiffnesses.
-To study the temperature-dependent mechanical properties of these suspensions, we perform temperature sweep rheological experiments at a fixed oscillatory strain amplitude $0.5\%$ and angular frequency 0.5rads$^{-1}$.
-Fig. \ref{Temp_test}(a) shows a plot of the elastic and viscous moduli, $G'$ and $G''$, as a function of temperature $T$ for aqueous suspensions of PNIPAM particles of different stiffnesses, of effective volume fraction, $\phi_{eff}$ = 1.5 at 25$^{\circ}$C. Below the LCST, we observe that both $G'$ and $G''$ increase with increase in particle stiffness.
-This is in agreement with previous work that reported increase in suspension elasticity with increase in particle crosslinker density \cite{Senff_H_1999}.
-According to Mattsson $et$ $al.$ \cite{J_Mattsson_nature_2009}, the fragility of a colloidal glass is determined by particle-scale elasticity.
-Since stiff particles swell less than soft particles in aqueous suspension, we have used a larger concentration of the former to achieve the same effective volume fraction at 25$^{\circ}$C (Table 1).
-This explains the larger $G'$ of suspensions of stiffer particles.
-For all the samples, the elastic modulus, $G'$, exceeds the viscous modulus, $G''$, at $T<$ LCST, indicating viscoelastic solid-like behavior at these temperatures due to the jamming of the swollen PNIPAM particles.
-We also note a collapse of the moduli at the LCST due to a sharp reduction in the swelling ratios of the constituent particles (Figs. \ref{Temp_test}(a-b)) The more rapid collapse in the viscoelastic moduli of suspensions of soft PNIPAM particles at the LCST can be attributed to their rapid deswelling.
+We systematically study the temperature-dependence of the self-assembled structures, rheology and phase behavior of dense aqueous suspensions of PNIPAM particles of different stiffnesses.
+The temperature-dependent mechanical properties of these suspensions are estimated by performing temperature sweep rheological experiments at a fixed oscillatory strain amplitude $0.5\%$ and angular frequency 1 rads$^{-1}$.
+Fig. \ref{Temp_test}(a) shows a plot of the elastic and viscous moduli, $G'$ and $G''$, as a function of temperature $T$ for aqueous suspensions of PNIPAM particles of different stiffnesses, having effective volume fraction $\phi_{eff}$ = 1.5 at 25$^{\circ}$C. Below the LCST, we observe that both $G'$ and $G''$ increase with increase in particle stiffness.
+This is in agreement with previous work that reported an increase in suspension elasticity with increase in particle crosslinker density \cite{Senff_H_1999}.
+According to Mattsson $et$ $al.$ \cite{J_Mattsson_2009}, the fragility of a colloidal glass is determined by particle-scale elasticity.
+Since stiff particles swell less than soft particles in aqueous suspension, we used a larger concentration of the former to achieve the same effective volume fraction at 25$^{\circ}$C (Table 1).
+Furthermore, it has been shown {\it via} osmotic pressure measurements that the shear modulus of soft microgel particles is much smaller when compared to their bulk modulus, implying that the particles are more likely to deform rather than compress in dense packings \cite{A_scotti_PRE_2021}.
+We expect that the contribution of shear modulus becomes less significant with increase in crosslinker concentration, thereby altering the particle-scale packing behavior.
+The larger $G'$ values of suspensions of stiffer particles (observed in Fig. \ref{Temp_test}) can be attributed to the increase in particle elasticity in the presence of higher crosslinker concentration and higher particle number density.
+For all the samples, $G'$ > $G''$, at $T<$ LCST, indicating viscoelastic solid-like behavior at these temperatures due to kinetic constraints imposed upon the swollen PNIPAM particles.
+As expected, we observe that both moduli decrease sharply as the LCST is approached (Figs. \ref{Temp_test}(a-b)) due to reduction in the sizes of the constituent particles (Fig. \ref{DLS}).
+We also note that deswelling of PNIPAM particles near the LCST results in a significant decrease in the effective particle packing fraction, as seen earlier in Fig. \ref{Phi(T)}.
 Both viscoelastic moduli are minimum at their LCSTs.
-We see from Fig. \ref{Temp_test}(c) that the LCSTs estimated from the rheology and DSC data show excellent overlap.
+We see from Fig. S6 of the supplementary information that the LCSTs estimated from the rheology and DSC data show excellent overlap.
 On raising the temperature beyond the LCST, we observe a gradual increase in the viscoelastic moduli, with $G'$ eventually exceeding $G''$ for all the suspensions.
-Fig. \ref{Temp_test}(b) displays plots of $G'$ - $G''$, which is a measure of the rigidity of the viscoelastic suspensions, over the range of temperatures explored here.
-For all the suspensions we observe a significant loss of rigidity near the LCST.
-Interestingly, we note that $G''$ > $G'$ near the LCST for only the suspension of the softest PNIPAM particles ($\alpha$ = 3.36, indicated by the olive circle in Fig. \ref{Temp_test}(b)), revealing viscoelastic liquid-like behavior.
-Using suspensions of PNIPAM particles of a fixed swelling ratio, Romeo $et$ $al$ \cite{Romeo2010} had reported a transformation from a repulsive glass to an attractive gel phase, while passing through a liquid-like state near the LCST, due to temperature-dependent changes in the Flory-Huggins parameter.
-The increase in suspension rigidity at temperatures above the LCST can be attributed to an increase in the attractive interactions between the increasingly hydrophobic PNIPAM particles in aqueous suspension.
-Interestingly, we observe that aqueous suspensions of stiff particles do not exhibit a liquid phase near the LCST.
-This can be attributed to the higher number densities of stiffer particles used during suspension preparation (Table 1).
-We see, therefore, that the solid-solid transition of dense aqueous suspensions of PNIPAM particles across the LCST depends on the stiffness of the constituent particles.